hhovhann/game-management/README.md

 ## Software Run
 - Run application with bach command from project root `./scripts/run.sh`
 - Run the application from the IDEA itself

+# Nice to have
+* More manual testing
+* More unit and integration test scenarios